 Hardware Installation

-1. Attach the antennas to the router and position them for the best WiFi coverage.
+1. Position the antennas for the best WiFi coverage.
 It is recommended that you position all of the antennas vertically as shown below.

 2. Verify that you have an Internet connection when connecting your computer directly to your modem.